 - Royal opera house muscat – this opera theatre has had many ballets and opera performances hosted within its stunning walls since it was opened in 2011.

-Activities in Oman in the winter
+Activities in Oman in the fall, winter, or spring

 - Tour castles – being one of the oldest countries in the Middle East, there are tons of castles and forts to be explored.